trackerproject/trackeR/README.md

 ### Description

-The purpose of this package is to provide infrastructure for handling cycling and running data from GPS-enabled tracking devices.
+The purpose of this package is to provide infrastructure for handling running and cycling data from GPS-enabled tracking devices.

 The formats that are currently supported for the training activity files are .tcx (Training Center XML) and .db3.
-After extraction and appropriate manipulation of the training or competition attributes, the data are placed into session-aware data objects of class trackeRdata (S3 class).
-The information in the resultant data objects can then be visualised, summarised and analysed through corresponding flexible and extensible methods.
+After extraction and appropriate manipulation of the training or competition attributes, the data are placed into session-based and unit-aware data objects of class trackeRdata (S3 class).
+The information in the resultant data objects can then be visualised, summarised, and analysed through corresponding flexible and extensible methods.

 ### Current capabilities